backupbrew/switchbrew/Memory layout.md

 ### GSC5

 This carveout is, by default, for TSECB.
-In the Switch's case, this carveout is reserved for the Kernel.
+In the Switch's case, this carveout is used by the Kernel.

 It is initially configured as follows: